MicrosoftDocs/win32/desktop-src/Msi/using-transforms.md

 ---
-Description: 'Transforms increase the flexibility of application installation by providing a way of applying changes to a database without altering the original database.
-For more information, see Database Transforms.' ms.assetid: 'fc7ff62d-6e85-4511-8432-e64ce92a1759'
+Description: Transforms increase the flexibility of application installation by providing a way of applying changes to a database without altering the original database.
+For more information, see Database Transforms. ms.assetid: fc7ff62d-6e85-4511-8432-e64ce92a1759
 title: Using Transforms
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Transforms